tailrecursion/wigwam/README.md

 7. Optional colored output.
 8. Can be extended easily.

+### Caveats

+The REPL was designed to work with the [Wigwam classloader](https://github.com/micha/wigwam/blob/master/ClassLoader.php).
+The `-p` command line option allows the inclusion of other classloaders prior to loading the Wigwam classloader, but tab-completion may not work for those classes.
+Once the class has been loaded, however, tab completion should work fine.

+**Note:** Files included via the `-p` option do not run in the global scope.

 ### Install

 Assuming _/usr/local/lib/php_ is in your PHP include path, and _/usr/local/bin_